Stastez/EFTDEM/README.md

 HeightMapFillerOptions:
   useGPU: true

-  # Currently implemented: closingFilter, inverseDistanceWeightedFilter, radialFiller
+  # Currently implemented: closingFilter, inverseDistanceWeightedFilter, radialFiller, dummy (use dummy to output the unfilled rasterized version)
   filler: inverseDistanceWeightedFilter

   # for closingFilter and inverseDistanceWeightedFilter